OfficeDev/office-js-docs-reference/docs/requirement-sets/common/ribbon-api-requirement-sets.md

 >
 > - The RibbonApi requirement sets are supported only on task pane add-ins.
 > - The RibbonApi requirement sets are supported for production add-ins only in Excel.
 > - RibbonApi 1.1 (not 1.2) is available as a preview in PowerPoint and Word, but only in Office on Windows (Microsoft 365 subscription) and Office on Mac.
 It's also available for preview in PowerPoint on the web.
+To understand how to access Office.js preview APIs, see [Accessing the Office JavaScript API library](/office/dev/add-ins/develop/understanding-the-javascript-api-for-office?branch=main#accessing-the-office-javascript-api-library).

 ## Support for version 1.1 in Office on Windows (Microsoft 365 subscription)